 Another feature of the opponent process is that we all tend to experience similar levels of happiness and sadness in our lives because we all adjust to our circumstances and respond relative to our experience.
 A wealthy person with huge expectations about everything will have different things that cause happiness and sadness compared to a poor person with quite different expectations.
 In general both would experience similar levels of joy and sorrow.

 The main event

-As natural phenomena, emotions obey physical laws such as Newton's laws of motion:
+Emotions are natural phenomena therefore they obey physical laws such as the three laws of motion:

 - An object at rest will stay at rest, and an object in motion will stay in motion unless acted on by an external force.

 - The rate of change of momentum of a body over time is directly proportional to the force applied, and occurs in the same direction.

 - For every action (force) in nature there is an equal and opposite reaction.